botworld-wiki/beatburger.github.io/index.md

 - [Credits](/credits): A big **Thank You** to everyone!
 - [Wiki Changelog](/changelog): What's new on the wiki ?
 - [Discord Bot](/help): Coggy bot integration with the [Official BWA Discord](https://discord.gg/FsJzvtFrgq) - documentation and "help" command.
+- [Privacy Policy](/privacy): the wiki only uses cookies required by Google services

 </div>